Course Selection Procedure

 • Half-Time JD students must take a minimum of 6 credits and a maximum of 8 credits per term; and a minimum of 14 credits and a maximum of 16 credits per academic year.
 Because students must list twice as many courses as they need each term, half-time JD students must select at least 16 credits for each semester in the course selection process.

-• Combined Program Students are exempt from the minimum course load requirements, but are still subject to a maximum credit load of 32 JD credits, which include out-of-division courses.
+• Combined Program Students are exempt from the minimum course load requirements in order to make space for them to take their out of division courses.
+Note that the minimum course load is still notionally 13 credits/term and 28/year but they should consider half-year SGS courses the equivalent of 2 law school credits.
+Combined degree studetns are still subject to a maximum credit load of 32 JD credits, which include out-of-division courses.
 Half-year graduate courses are the equivalent of 2 law school credits, and students must adhere to the maximum credit load using that equivalency.

 • Please note the limitations on Letter of Permission and Incoming Exchange students.
-They are not permitted to Moot or do Clinical Work, and are barred from some classes.
+They are not permitted to enrol in Directed Research, Intensive Courses, Moots, Clinics, or Externships; and Incoming Exchange Students are barred from some other classes.
+Please see the following link for details: https://handbook.law.utoronto.ca/courses/course-selection-incoming-exchange-students.

 • Students must choose courses for the entire academic year.
 Students must choose courses for both terms during the summer course selection process.